GilOliveira/schemadotorg/modules/schemadotorg_next/README.md

 - Automatically creates a corresponding Next.js entity type for Schema.org types.
 - Next.js entity type is deleted when its note type dependency is deleted.
-- Moves Next.js preview to details details (preview) widget.
+- Move Next.js preview to a dedicated details widget.

 Requirements
 ------------